 - 1 tablespoon white vinegar

-- Heat the oven to 350° F. Spray a 9 inch round cake pan with vegetable cooking spray and line with a parchment round.
+- Preheat oven to 350° F. Spray a 9 inch round cake pan with vegetable cooking spray and line with a parchment round.

 - Mix together the flour, almond flour, cocoa, baking soda, sweetener, and salt.
 In a separate bowl, whisk together the coffee, butter, almond extract and vinegar.